 Using the map of Bern, you can explore all the days and stops.

-This one day in Bern Switzerland itinerary covers the city's main landmarks such as Bern Cathedral, Bear Pit, Gurten funicular, Bern Historical Museum, Rosengarten, and the Old Town which is listed as a UNESCO world heritage site.
+This one day in Bern Switzerland itinerary covers the city's main European landmarks such as Bern Cathedral, Bear Pit, Gurten funicular, Bern Historical Museum, Rosengarten, and the Old Town which is listed as a UNESCO world heritage site.

 You will start your day at Bern train station where I recommend purchasing a local transport card if you don't have a Bern Ticket or a Swiss Travel Pass.
 Even though you can reach most of Bern's attractions by foot, I suggest taking a bus or tram to go to further destinations such as the Rosengarten and Gurten Funicular's.